Roy-Vega/Penetration-Testing/Active Directory Lab/README.md

 This project builds an AD lab in VMWare Workstation, using one domain controller (Windows Server 2022) and two domain users (Windows 11).

-Below is a brief summary of the process carried out:
+Below is a brief summary of the process.

 #### Domain Controller:
 - Changed the PC name.